Well-founded relation

 Some authors include an extra condition that R is set-like, i.e., that the elements less than any given element form a set.

-Equivalently, assuming the axiom of dependent choice, a relation is well-founded when it contains no infinite descending chains, which can be proved when there is no infinite sequence x_{0}, x_{1}, x_{2}, ... of elements of X such that x_{n+1} R x_{n} for every natural number n.
+Equivalently, assuming the axiom of dependent choice, a relation is well-founded when it contains no infinite descending chains, meaning there is no infinite sequence x_{0}, x_{1}, x_{2}, ... of elements of X such that x_{n+1} R x_{n} for every natural number n.

 In order theory, a partial order is called well-founded if the corresponding strict order is a well-founded relation.
 If the order is a total order then it is called a well-order.

 In set theory, a set x is called a well-founded set if the set membership relation is well-founded on the transitive closure of x.
 The axiom of regularity, which is one of the axioms of Zermelo–Fraenkel set theory, asserts that all sets are well-founded.

 A relation R is converse well-founded, upwards well-founded or Noetherian on X, if the converse relation R^{−1} is well-founded on X. In this case R is also said to satisfy the ascending chain condition.
 In the context of rewriting systems, a Noetherian relation is also called terminating.